jmilldotdev/ai-nomic/README.md

 `/agent_propose` will take a turn to make a proposal as an AI player.

+`/agent_vote` will vote on a proposal as an AI player.

 ### Player Commands

 `/register` will register you for the game.